 “All children from all clans are sent to the camps.
 We teach them how to work as a team.
 Even if their clans are feuding.
 Especially if their clans are feuding.
 They play spaceball.
 They live with each other, eat with each other, and learn with each other.
 We know that some of them will die.
 Some new feuds start between clans because of the camps.
 Those incidents are few.
 A greater number return with a better appreciation of both the game and each other.
 Those camps are responsible for the teamwork you see today.”

 If I could jump up and down inside a spaceball suit, I’d do it right now.
-Spaceball training camps!
-Holy shit!
-Holy fucking shit!
+Spaceball training camps.
+Holy shit.
+Holy fucking shit.
 It was the best news I’d gotten since Laura agreed to help with the suits.
 I suddenly see a bright light at the end of the tunnel.

 “Just so you know, Jager, I’m having a hard time expressing how excited I am right now.
 How come nobody knows about this?”